It is quite often said that email list is an asset and one must start building an email list right from day one of starting an online business.

 By following all the steps mentioned here, you can easily and quickly build an email list from scratch by offering email course on automation.

-Offering a free email course or an eBook as lead magnet are the best methods to grow email list quickly.
+Offering a free email course or an eBook as lead magnet are one of the best methods to grow email list quickly.

 To beginners, I would recommend to start creating a small course for your audience.
 It doesn't take much of your time.
 Just be sure to provide as much value as you can inside the course.
 This will help you lay a solid foundation to your email marketing campaign.